chookmook29/guessing_game/README.md

 ### Known issues:

+Touchscreens don't support hover effects on game's hint.

 ## Deployment

 The application is deployed at [Wildlife Quiz](https://test-my-app-ok.herokuapp.com/).

-In order to deploy, I have made following changes:
+In order to deploy, following changes has been made:
 - Set 'debug' value in run.py file to False
 - Added requirements.txt and Procfile, as required by heroku
 - Set Heroku Config Vars: